-(i) reaching current and prospective socially disadvantaged farmers or ranchers and veteran farmers or ranchers in a linguistically appropriate manner; and

-(ii) improving the participation of those farmers and ranchers in Department programs, as reported under section 2501A.

-(3) GRANTS AND CONTRACTS.-

-(A) IN GENERAL.-The Secretary may make grants to, and enter into contracts and other agreements with, an eligible entity that has demonstrated an ability to carry out the requirements described in paragraph (2) to provide outreach and technical assistance under this subsection.
+- (i) reaching current and prospective socially disadvantaged farmers or ranchers and veteran farmers or ranchers in a linguistically appropriate manner; and - (ii) improving the participation of those farmers and ranchers in Department programs, as reported under section 2501A. - (4) Grants and contracts.- - (A) Outreach and technical assistance.-The Secretary may make grants to, and enter into contracts and other agreements with, an eligible entity that has demonstrated an ability to carry out the requirements described in paragraph (3) to provide outreach and technical assistance to socially disadvantaged farmers and ranchers and veteran farmers and ranchers under this subsection.